Finding Extrema from GraphsIn Exercises 7–10, find the absolute e... | Channels for Pearson+

 Absolute Extrema

 Absolute extrema refer to the highest or lowest points on a graph over a given interval.
 The absolute maximum is the highest point, while the absolute minimum is the lowest.
 These points can occur at critical points or endpoints of the interval.
-In the context of the graph, identifying these points involves examining the y-values at the endpoints and any critical points within the interval.
+Identifying these points involves evaluating the function at critical points and endpoints to determine the largest and smallest values.

 Recommended video: